Mandate (politics)

 In representative democracies, a mandate is a perceived legitimacy to rule through popular support.
-Mandates are conveyed through elections, in which voters choose political parties and candidates based on their own policy preferences.
+Mandates can be conveyed through elections, in which voters choose political parties and candidates based on their own policy preferences.
 The election results are then interpreted to determine which policies are popularly supported.
-A majority government provides a clear mandate, while plurality or coalition government suggests a lesser mandate, requiring greater compromise between parties.
-Parties with strong mandates are free to implement their preferred policies with the understanding that they are supported by the people.
-When no mandate exists for a single party, the median voter may be used to determine what policies have a mandate for implementation.
 The modern concept of a political mandate first developed around the 16th century and became a prominent aspect of politics after the French Revolution.

 Development and function

 A mandate is a social construct based on what is understood to be the will of the voters.
 Mandate theory proposes that political parties are vehicles for policy options.
 Voters choose from these options during elections, which then empowers the policies that have the most popular support and allows for their implementation.
 When voters overwhelmingly support a specific party or candidate in an election, it may be interpreted as a communication from the voters that they wish for the associated political platform to be implemented, creating a mandate for that platform.
 Mandates are based on the idea that all voters are equal, and popular assent from the group as a whole is necessary to govern.
 Those involved in politics look to mandates to determine what is expected by the voters and what they will consider acceptable.
 A mandate is desirable for political parties, as it gives them leeway in policy implementation.
 A party or candidate may claim to have a mandate, but it only confers a political advantage if this claim is widely accepted.
 Non-electoral governments, such as dictatorships and monarchies, may also claim to have a popular mandate to rule.

 Mandates develop from the interpretation of elections.
-If it becomes widely accepted that the voters support a given platform, then it will be understood that a mandate exists, regardless of the actual wishes of the voters.
+If it becomes widely accepted that the voters support a given platform, then it will be understood that a mandate exists.
 There is no agreed upon metric for how much support a position must have—or be believed to have—before there is a mandate for its implementation.
-When a political mandate is unclear, it may be seen as the policy preferences of the median voter on a left–right political spectrum.
-This presents its own challenges when applied, as policy preferences are often more complex and have multiple dimensions.
+The median mandate is the theory that the policy preferences of the median voter give a political mandate.
+This presents its own challenges when applied, as median policy preferences are often more complex and have multiple dimensions.